MichaelCurrin/mkdocs-quickstart/docs/tutorial/deploy.md

 See [Deploying Your Docs](https://www.mkdocs.org/user-guide/deploying-your-docs/) on the Mkdocs site for more details.

-## Github Pages
+## GitHub Pages
-> How to deploy your docs site to Github Pages.
+> How to deploy your docs site to GitHub Pages.

 Follow one of the approaches below:

 - [Run deploy command](#run-deploy-command) - Run a MkDocs CLI command locally to deploy.
-- [Deploy with Githhub Actions](#deploy-with-github-actions) - Setup continous deployment config to enable deploys on a change to files on Github.
+- [Deploy with Githhub Actions](#deploy-with-github-actions) - Setup continous deployment config to enable deploys on a change to files on GitHub.

 _Note this is for a Project Page and not Organization or User Pages._